-Having relocated from the east coast to California, we were planning our first holiday to combine the long weekend in May and considering options like Hawaii, Vegas, San Diego etc., all of which both my girlfriend, (and now my fiancé) Heather and I have been to.
+Hawaii, Vegas, San Diego etc., all of which both had visited.
 We both have always wanted to visit Alaska and after much deliberation, we decided – why the heck not!
 Not knowing much at all about Alaska, we started researching all over the Internet the weekend before the long weekend.
 As expected, the price of this last-minute decision was that all of the popular hotels were already sold out and the airfare was very expensive.
 We also considered taking a cruise because of its obvious convenience but we found out pretty quick we needed a lot more time off work for a seven night or nine night cruise either from San Francisco or Vancouver which we did not have time for.
 Additionally, I feel the cruise excursions are very rushed where you just get half a day before you need to get back to the ship and really don’t get to enjoy and take in the place.
 I just don’t like being rushed on a vacation.

 So we decided let’s just do it on our own and that opened up a whole slew of options of where and what we might want to see and do in Alaska.
-Heather surely wanted to visit the Denali National Park as she had read a lot about it and always wanted to go.
+We surely wanted to visit the Denali National Park as we had read a lot about it and always wanted to go.
 I was keen to see all the beautiful sights in Alaska I have seen in all the different shows on Discovery and National Geographic.
 I have to say the best nugget that I can give you is getting the iPad/IPhone app called “Alaska”.
 This is the best single source for information, and videos for you to plan your vacation and what activities do you enjoy doing out there.
 It is because of that app and the videos I saw of Juneau that I suggested we go there as well not just to Anchorage and Denali we were first planning to do.
-We also thought we could do road trips from Juneau, to Anchorage and Denali – and that proved to be incorrect as Alaska is really not that easily drivable for road trips.
+We also thought we could do road trips from Juneau, to Anchorage and Denali – and that proved to be incorrect as Alaska is really not that easy to drive.

 So we made our reservations from San Francisco to Juneau, Juneau to Anchorage and Anchorage back to San Francisco.
 The trip to Denali was a 6 hour road trip from Anchorage, and because all hotels in the Denali park were sold out, that was not an option for us as we would have to drive back in the middle of nowhere at 3am at night, so we decided to do a day trip in a small plane from Anchorage instead.
 That proved to be a challenge as none of the tour operators we tried could answer if they could accommodate a wheelchair in the small planes or not for the trip.
 We ended up leaving that to when we got there later.